d3b4g/leonids/_posts/Powershell_logging.md

 powerShell is increasingly being used as an offensive tool for attacks by threat actors.
 There are a number of powershell-base offensive tools available, including Empire, PowerSploit, PSAttack and Nishang.4

 PowerShell supports three types of logging:

-+ module logging
++ Module logging
-+ script block logging
++ Script block logging
-+ transcription
++ Transcription

 #### Setting up PowerShell Logging